LucasDelfino92/morrowindsharp/addendum.md

 ### Mod config

+> ℹ️ This section replaces the one from the main guide.

 [**MWSE Config**](https://github.com/Sigourn/morrowind-sharp/blob/master/MWSE%20Config.7z)
 Includes **Mod Config** tweaks for the following mods, as well as additional edits not available through the in-game menu.
 - BAIN options to install: